maueroats/teaching/content/ap-cs/jm/ch11/11-Answers-AQuiz.md

 ## Class: MCQuiz

-* Constructor takes in a `IAnswers` key of correct answers and a student responses   `IAnswers`  object.
+* Constructor takes in a `IAnswers` key of correct answers.
 * Scoring in the `scoreOne` method is 4 points for a correct answer and -1 point for a wrong answer.